 In 2016, the City of Los Angeles embarked on an electric vehicle (EV) carsharing pilot project through a grant from the California Air Resources Board (CARB).
 The city’s grant proposal, “L.A.
-Leading by Example: Partnering to Pilot EV Carsharing in Disadvantaged Communities,” was developed by the city with support from lead technical partner the Shared-Use Mobility Center and submitted to CARB in April 2015.
+Leading by Example: Partnering to Pilot EV Carsharing in Disadvantaged Communities,” was developed by the city in 2015 with support from lead technical partner SUMC.
 It emphasized serving low-income residents and reducing greenhouse gas emissions (GHGs).
-Implementing a progressive EV carshare pilot in a historically-steadfast car culture such as LA would prove to be challenging for a variety of reasons, but BlueLA EV Carshare (BlueLA) has already begun delivering results to Angelenos through reducing GHGs and providing a new mobility option.
+Implementing a progressive EV carshare pilot in a historically steadfast car culture such as LA would prove to be challenging for a variety of reasons, but BlueLA EV Carshare has already begun delivering results to Angelenos through reducing GHGs and providing a new mobility option.
 This case study evaluates lessons learned in Phase One of the BlueLA project, which concluded in spring 2019.

-Download the Electric and Equitable Learning from the BlueLA Carsharing Pilot case study here!
+Download the case study, Electric and Equitable: Learning from the BlueLA Carsharing Pilot.